PathoGenOmics/mbrumae_closedgenome/README.md

 ## Aim of  this repository
 The main purpose of this repository is to display the scripts made for that release, in order to achieve reproducibility.

+## Scripts
+This folder contains multiple subfolders with scripts made for certain purpose.